cran/rrtable/README.md

 ### Sample Data

 Sample data sampleData3 is included in rrtable package.
-You can see the sampleData3 by folllowing R command.
+You can see the sampleData3 by following R command.

 ```r